ObakeConstructs/j-ono-data/DATA_STRUCTURE.md

 * All Image File filenames must be unique and carry the `.jpg` extension, but otherwise have no restrictions.

 ## OTHER FILES
-There is an index.json file and some folders with individual definition JSON files.
-These files are deprecated and only used for some automation tasks (for now).
+Besides `all.json` and `LICENSE.md`, there are some additional files and folders located in the JSON folder.
+These are all deprecated and currently only used for some automation tasks (for now).